RaphaelLab/StructuralChangeInAntarcticSeaIceSystem/README.md

 by Marilyn N. Raphael, Thomas J. Maierhofer, Ryan L. Fogt, William R. Hobbs, and Mark S. Handcock.
 It will appear in *Nature-Communications Earth & Environment* in 2025.

+This repository is live and will be maintained to ensure the code runs correctly.
+A static version of this code that coincides with the publication of the paper is available at [a zenodo repository](https://doi.org/10.5281/zenodo.14741173).

 # System Requirements
 The code is all in the `R` language for statistical computation.
 It will run on any system that supports `R` (e.g., Windows, Macintosh, Linux).
 Version 4.0 or higher of `R` is required to be installed on your